 - Classic Milk Chocolate: Decided to play it safe and buy your sweetie some classic Dove Chocolates?
 No problem.
 A late harvest red wine that offers significant sugar notes to match with the chocolate is the ticket.
 Burrell School‘s late harvest Zinfandel is a great option here.

 - White Chocolate: If white chocolate crosses your path on Valentine’s Day or Evening – not to fear.
-Grab your favorite Port like the one from Paraiso Vineyards to accompany your white chocolate.
+Grab your favorite Port like the one from Ficklin to accompany your white chocolate.